TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Publishing a tag will trigger rendering of documentation for that tag.
 The result will be published on docs.typo3.org.
-Furthermore an JSON file will provide info about the new available documentation.
+Furthermore a JSON file will provide info about the new available documentation.

 This file is used by extensions.typo3.org to find matching documentation. extensions.typo3.org will only provide a link for latest available version.